Learn something new every day

 Excessive pronation causes the foot's arch to collapse which in turn causes the foot to twist outwards.
 A person with excessive pronation generally walks abnormally, on the inner edge of the foot.
 This stresses and misaligns the ligaments, muscles and tendons in the foot, leg and even the back.
 Eventually, this misalignment brings about muscular inefficiency, reducing speed and endurance while walking or running.

 Undiagnosed and untreated, excessive pronation may lead to serious foot and lower body injuries.
-Among the most common injuries are flat feet, weak arches, bunions, corns, calluses, plantar Facsitus (heel pain), Achilles Tendonitis (tendon pain), frequent ankle sprains, shin splints and knee, hip and back pains.
+Among the most common injuries are flat feet, weak arches, bunions, corns, calluses, plantar Facsitus (heel pain), Achilles Tendinitis (tendon pain), frequent ankle sprains, shin splints and knee, hip and back pains.

 There are two general methods for recognizing excessive pronation: